jwliao1209/jwliao1209/README.md

 ### Hi, I am Jiawei.
-I interested in Computer Vision and Data Science.
+I’m currently a Ph.D. student at NTU CSIE, and I also be a data analyst intern at Appier.
 Please feel free to contact me.

 <!--
 👋